meltingscales/pyminecraftserver/README.md

 You can also run `pipenv install --system` to install the dependencies globally.

-Then, run `pipenv shell` to run Python with the virtualenv's packages.
+Then, run `pipenv shell` to open a shell with the Python dependencies installed.

 ## Running tests